-- 3 faculty members, 1 elected from each division, by each division, for three-year staggered terms: Frusetta (17), Deis/Utzinger (18), Jayne (19) - I faculty member elected at large and 1 faculty member appointed by the President for 2-year staggered terms: Lowry (17), Coombs (18,a) - 1 student elected annually in the spring by faculty members of the committee: Matthew Carter - Dean of the Faculty, ex officio: Stevens - Chair to be elected annually from the ranks of the faculty on the committee: Frusetta
+- 3 faculty members, 1 elected from each division, by each division, for three-year staggered terms: Jayne/Keohane (19), Carilli (20), Palmer (21) - I faculty member elected by the faculty and 1 faculty member appointed by the President for 2-year staggered terms: Coombs (19,a), D. Weese (19) - 1 student elected annually in the spring by faculty members of the committee: Kevin Canny - Dean of the Faculty, ex officio: McDermott - Chair to be elected annually from the ranks of the faculty on the committee: Coombs

-Admissions and Financial Aid Committee A subcommittee of the Academic Affairs Committee, responsible for supervision and implementation of the admissions and financial aid policy established by the faculty.
+Admissions and Financial Aid Committee

+A subcommittee of the Academic Affairs Committee, responsible for supervision and implementation of the admissions and financial aid policy established by the faculty.
+Membership:

+- Dean of Admissions (Chair): Garland - 3 faculty members elected each year, for three-year staggered terms by the faculty:

+Sipe (19), Lea (20), Cheyne (21)

-- Dean of Admissions (Chair): Garland - 3 faculty members elected each year, for three-year staggered terms by the faculty: Jayne (17), Irons (18), Sipe (19) - 1 faculty member appointed annually by the President after the election of the above: Winborne (19) - Dean of Students, ex officio: Klein
+- 1 faculty member appointed annually by the President after the election of the above: Winborne (19) - Dean of Students, ex officio: Sabbatini